mandar33/BI-LSTM-CRF-FC/README.md

 6) Training, Model and Test
     a) Please run the jupyter notebook BIDIR_LSTM_CRF_FC.ipynb to train and test concepts and txt data for fully connected LSTM-CRF proposed by the original authors.

-    b) Please run the jupyter notebook CS598BIDIR-LISTM-CRF-STACKED-Project.ipynb to train and test concepts and txt data for 4 layer stacked BIDIR-LSTM-CRF
+    b) Please run the jupyter notebook CS598BIDIR-LISTM-CRF-STACKED-Project.ipynb to train and test concepts and txt data for 4 layer stacked BIDIR-LSTM-CRF.

     c) Please run the jupyter notebook BI-LISTM-CRF.ipynb to train and test concepts and txt data for BIDIR-LSTM-CRF.

     d) Please run the jupyter notebook UniLSTM-CRF.ipynb to train and test concepts and txt data for fully connected UNIDIR-LSTM-CRF.

 7) Evaluation code + command